 The Irishman

+Guess where this one’s made?
 Reaching the upper crust of Irish whiskey, their base-level blended whiskey will set you back $75 and is limited to 5,000 bottles per batch.
-Single malt whiskey aged in bourbon and sherry Casks, offering one of the most classic Irish whiskey experiences available.
+Their single malt whiskey is aged in bourbon and sherry casks, offering one of the most classic Irish whiskey experiences available.

 Kilbeggan

-Made in the world’s oldest distillery, and potentially a better shout than Jameson for the price.
-Very much an entry level option for someone looking to get into Irish Whiskey, but offers the smooth, distinctive flavour that you’d expect and has previously won gold at San Francisco too.
-Traditionally made in The Emerald Isle since 1757.
+Made in one of the world’s oldest distilleries, and potentially a better shout than Jameson for the price.
+Very much an entry-level option for someone looking to get into Irish whiskey, Kilbeggan offers the smooth, distinctive flavour that you’d expect and has previously won gold at San Francisco too.

 Suntory Kakubin